Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Good cushion recovery Freight delivery complexity
+Good cushion recovery Freight delivery adds friction

 Better Homes & Gardens Emerson Sofa